carljoe156/SBA-320H-React-Web-Application/README.md

 #### Features:

-- Random Artwork: Display a random artwork every time the page is refreshed or by clicking a button.
+- Random Artwork: Display a random artwork every time the page is refreshed or by clicking the browser's refresh button.
 - Artwork Details: View detailed information about each artwork, including title, artist, description, and more.
-- Paginated Gallery: Navigate through multiple pages of artwork using a pagination system.
+- Home Page Paginated Gallery: Navigate through multiple pages of artwork using a pagination system, it's quite easy to navigate, click on a artwork at get it's details via the details page.

 ### Technologies Used